MAVYWAVY902/xpbd-tissue-sim/README.md

 Then, install the [Docker compose plugin](https://docs.docker.com/compose/install/linux/#install-using-the-repository).

 If using a NVIDIA GPU, install the NVIDIA Container Toolkit (instructions for Linux [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)).
 Be sure to restart the Docker daemon after installing.
+(NO NEED TO DO THIS AS THE GPU IMPLEMENTATION IS NOT CURRENTLY FUNCTIONAL)

 Then, run